spessasus/sf2-rmidi-specification/README.md

     - `INFO` ASCII string
     - [Inner chunks described here](#info-chunk)
   - `RIFF` chunk: Complete soundfont binary.
-    The first four bytes of this chunk should be `sfbk`, indicating a soundfont.
+    The first four bytes of this chunk should be `sfbk`, indicating a soundfont2 binary.
   [SoundFont3 format](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) is allowed.

 ### Handling Differences
 When the file structure deviates from the above:
 1. Any additional chunks should be ignored and preserved as-is.
 2. If the chunk order differs from this specification, the file should be rejected.
-While software may support arbitrary chunk orders, compliance with this specification does not require it.
 3. If no soundfont bank is present, the file should use the main soundfont and assume a bank offset of 0, ignoring the DBNK chunk.
 4. If the soundfont bank uses the older DLS format, software not capable of reading DLS should reject the file.
 Software that supports DLS should use the contained DLS and assume a bank offset of 0, ignoring the DBNK chunk.

+The last two rules ensure backwards compatibility with the older RMIDI format.

 ## INFO Chunk
 The INFO chunk describes file metadata and the soundfont's bank offset and follows these rules:
 - Any additional RIFF chunks within the INFO chunk should be ignored and preserved as-is.
 - The chunk size must be even, as specified in the general RIFF structure.
+- The INFO chunk is optional.

 The INFO chunk may contain the following optional chunks:
 - `DBNK` chunk: Soundfont's bank offset.
 See [DBNK Chunk](#dbnk-chunk) for details.
-- `IENC` chunk: Encoding used for the metadata chunks, string.
+- `IENC` chunk: Encoding used for the metadata chunks: name of the encoding stored as string.
   Not case-sensitive, but lowercase is preferred (e.g., `utf-8`).
   [Software capable of reading the IENC chunk must support the following encodings](#ienc-chunk-requirements).
   Note that this field must use basic `ASCII` encoding.
-- `MENC` chunk: Encoding hint for the MIDI file itself (the text events).
+- `MENC` chunk: Encoding hint for the text evens within the MIDI file.
 The same string format as `IENC`.
 - [Metadata chunks](#metadata-chunks)

 ### Metadata Chunks
 Below are the defined chunks containing additional information about the song:
-- `INAM` chunk: Song name.
+- `INAM` chunk: Song name/title.
+String of any length.
 - `ICOP` chunk: Copyright.
 String of any length.
 - `IART` chunk: Artist (MIDI creator).
 String of any length.
 - `ICRD` chunk: Creation date.
 String of any length.